andore92/Rucha/README.md

-# Rucha is a simple chat app made with bootstrap, jquery, sequelize, and socket.io.
+# Rucha is a simple chat app made with bootstrap, jquery, sequelize, and socket.io located at https://shrouded-mesa-73983.herokuapp.com

 Users can create their own accounts, their own chat rooms, and also join chatrooms created by other users.